wilsonzlin/minify-html/README.md

 </details>

+## Templating syntax

+minify-html can parse and preserve `{{`/`{%`/`{#` and `<%` syntax in the source code, which allows minification of many HTML templates written for most engines like Pebble, Mustache, Django, Go, Jinja, Twix, Nunjucks, Handlebars, Sailfish, JSP, EJS, and ERB.
+Look for the `preserve_*_template_syntax` Cfg options.

+PHP blocks (`<?php` or `<?=`) also happen to be processing instructions, which are preserved by default.

+Note that in all of these syntax, the parsing is "dumb": it will simply look for the next subsequence of characters that match the closing delimiter.
+This may cause issues if nesting or string literals appear inside these blocks, but this should be rare.

 ## Minification

 Note that some of the minification done can result in HTML that will not pass validation, but remain interpreted and rendered correctly by the browser; essentially, the laxness of the browser is taken advantage of for better minification.
 To prevent this, refer to these configuration options: